District / Region Level Service

-The district / region exists to serve its meetings.
-Services include: purchase and distribution of chips, printing and distribution of literature and meeting schedules, community outreach (through H&I panels and PI), maintenance of telephone services and written correspondence, and collection and distribution of monies to MA World Services.
-In addition, the district / region provides assistance to individual meetings in need of help, coordinates district / region-wide events, and helps locate speakers.
+A district exists to serve the meetings and groups that exist within the district.
+Services often include: purchase and distribution of chips, printing and distribution of literature, public information with meeting schedules, community outreach, and collection and distribution of monies to MA World Services.
+In addition, the districts provides assistance to individual meetings in need of help, coordinates district-wide events, and helps locate speakers.

 The District / Region Service Committee Meeting

-The DSC/RSC Officers are responsible for administering the general business of the district / region.
+A number of officers and committee chairpersons are elected at the DSC meeting to carry out business.
+District Service Committee Officers are responsible for administering the general business of the district.
 Great care should be taken in selecting the people who serve in the capacity of Chairperson, Vice Chairperson, Secretary, and Treasurer.
+The DSC officers should have at least one year clean and sober time, significant District Service Committee background, and a working knowledge of the Steps, Traditions, and Concepts.
+The suggested length of term is one year.
 Our trusted servants should demonstrate the ability to serve as an example to others.
-The DSC/RSC officers should have at least one year clean and sober time, significant District / Region Service Committee background, and a working knowledge of the Steps, Traditions, and Concepts.
-The suggested length of term is six months.

 Chairperson

-The Chairperson’s primary responsibility is conducting the DSC/RSC meeting.
+The Chairperson’s primary responsibility is conducting the DSC meeting.
 This includes preparing the agenda, rationing the time for the various reports, and keeping order.
-A copy of a suggested DSC/RSC Meeting Format (Chapter 15) and the short-form of “Rules of Order as adapted for Marijuana Anonymous” (Chapter 16) can be found in the MA Service Manual.
-Both of these documents can be of great assistance to the district / region Chairperson.
+A copy of a suggested DSC Meeting Format and the short-form of “Rules of Order as adapted for Marijuana Anonymous” can be found in the MA Service Manual.
+Both of these documents can be of great assistance to the district Chairperson.

 Typical responsibilities of the Chairperson: